SeeedDocument/Seeeduino_Lotus/Seeeduino_Lotus.md

 - Look under Ports (COM & LPT).
 You should find an open port named "Seeeduino Lotus".
 If there is no COM & LPT section, look under "Other Devices" for "Unknown Device".
 - Right click on the "Seeeduino Lotus" port and choose the "Update Driver Software" option.
 - Next, choose the "Browse my computer for Driver software" option.
-- Finally, navigate to and select the driver file named "seeed_usb_serial.inf"
+- Finally, navigate to and select the driver file named "Seeeduino Lotus.inf"
 - Windows will finish up the driver installation from there.

 ###For Mac OSX